 The tumor has spread to one or more regional lymph nodes but not to other parts of the body (any T, N1-3, M0).

 The tumor may or may not have spread to the lymph nodes but has spread to other parts of the body (any T, any N, M1).

 Recurrent cancer: Recurrent cancer is cancer that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .

 Doctors also describe this type of cancer by its grade (G), which describes how much cancer cells look like healthy cells when viewed under a microscope.
 The doctor compares the cancerous tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the cancer looks similar to healthy tissue and contains different cell groupings, it is called differentiated or a low-grade tumor.
 If the cancerous tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.

-Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur (come back after treatment) or progress (grow and spread), and plan their treatment based on the grade, using the following categories:
+Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur or progress (grow and spread).
+They often plan treatment based on the grade, using the following categories: